Sricharan-V/amfoss-tasks/README.md

 ## How would you contribute back to the club
 I will make sure there are no mistakes from my side and I will try my best not to bother my seniors from the club and try to solve my own problems unless theyre severe, and after I am a senior I will help my juniors in their works and try to encourage them to do more for the club
 ## Do you have any feedback  on the selection process
+All of the am-foss tasks were really good I tried my best and my friends did too but we weren't able to complete all the tasks due to the online thing.
+We didn't have an opportunity to discuss with each other and share our ideas so I think the selection process should be liberal and I'm sure I will do great in the club.
+Thank you